Alexei Yashin: Return to Russia (2007–2012)

 Ahead of the 2008–09 season, the RSL was replaced by the Kontinental Hockey League (KHL) as Russia's premiere hockey league.
 He made his KHL debut on 2 September 2008 against Salavat Yulaev Ufa and marked his first KHL goal on 6 September against Metallurg Magnitogorsk.
 As one the league's biggest stars, Yashin headlined his own all-star team at the league's inaugural all-star game, facing off against Jaromír Jágr's team.
 Lokomotiv advanced to the Gagarin Cup final against Ak Bars, losing in the final game.
 Yashin again led Lokomotiv in both regular season scoring with 21 goals and 47 points in 56 games and in the playoffs, with seven goals and 18 points in 19 games.
 On 29 May 2009, Yashin officially signed with SKA Saint Petersburg of the KHL.
-Playing on a line with Maxim Sushinsky and Petr Cajanek, he recorded 18 goals and 64 points in 56 games in the 2009–10 season.
+Playing on a line with Maxim Sushinsky and Petr Čajánek, he recorded 18 goals and 64 points in 56 games in the 2009–10 season.
 However, in the playoffs, St. Petersburg faltered and were knocked out in the first round.
 Yashin scored two goals and three points in the four games.
 The following season in 2010–11, the line was broken up and Yashin's production dipped, scoring 15 goals and 33 points.
 Yashin, along with Maxim Afinogenov, led St. Petersburg to a Spengler Cup victory over Canada on 31 December 2010.
 There were some distractions during the season, as Yashin became embroiled in a contract dispute of his St. Petersburg teammate Evgeni Nabokov and his former NHL team, the New York Islanders.
 Yashin advised the Islanders to claim Nabokov off waivers from the Detroit Red Wings, but Nabokov refused to report to New York and instead joined Yashin in Russia to start the season.
 However, SKA's playoff ambitions were ended early, as the team was eliminated in the second round.
 Yashin finished the playoffs with one goal and five points in four games.
 SKA chose not renew Yashin's contract after the season.